purnimaIITD/SupportGenie/README.md

 #### python main_cmd.py

 ## Option4 - Basic:
-Or you can just execute the basic main.py and code a customised one, on similar lines - to avoid command line entries
+Or you can just execute the basic main.py and code a customised one (based on main_template.py) - for direct execution.
 #### python main.py